 This lyrics page for the Phineas and Ferb song Squirrels in my Pants (S.I.M.P) incorrectly states the Black Eyed Peas did the song, when it was actually 2 Guys n the Parque who did it.

-Many descriptions, including the one from Netflix Instant ("Phineas and Ferb stay one step ahead in hiding their crazy inventions from their mom, and making sure their bratty sister has the worst summer ever!"), describe the boys as being a deliberate Annoying Younger Sibling to Candace or purposely hiding what they do from their mom, which is blatantly not true.
+Many descriptions, including an old one from Netflix Instant ("Phineas and Ferb stay one step ahead in hiding their crazy inventions from their mom, and making sure their bratty sister has the worst summer ever!") note The current one reads "Phineas and Ferb invent, scheme and stay one step ahead of their bratty sister.
+Meanwhile, their pet platypus plots against evil Dr. Doofenshmirtz," which, while not totally accurate, is technically correct. , describe the boys as being a deliberate Annoying Younger Sibling to Candace or purposely hiding what they do from their mom, which is blatantly not true.

 DVD Verdict's review of Bolt calls it the first computer animated movie in the Disney Animated Canon, even though two CGI movies immediately preceded it, and Disney produced a CG/live-action hybrid even earlier.
 Becomes even more critical by the fact the body of the review includes a link to an article about Disney's actual first all-CGI movie, Chicken Little.